canopy-coop/canopy_coop_index/content/home/archive/publications.md

 widget: pages

 # This file represents a page section.
-headless: true
+headless: false

+active: false

 # Order that this section appears on the page.
 weight: 90

-title: Recent Publications
+title: Selected Publications
 subtitle: ''

 content: